khlebobul/Volley-game/README.md

-# Vollye-game "welcome to the tapki"
+# Volley-game "welcome to the tapki"
 An analogue of the popular dinosaur game

  <p alight="center">